GabrielNicutari/GabrielNicutari/README.md

+### Hello, there, I am Gabriel!

-### Hello, there!
-I am Gabriel, a Computer Science student from KEA - Copenhagen.
+## I am a Computer Science student from KEA - Copenhagen

-##
+- 🔭 Currently working on the server side of an [eCommerce Web Application][e-store].
+- 🌱 Seeking to brush up on my current knowledge and expand upon it.
-- 👯 I'm actively looking for job opportunities in both backend and frontend development.
+- 👯 Actively looking for job opportunities in both backend and frontend development.

 ### Connect with me: